berwynhoyt/lua-server-benchmark/README.md

 Time taken for tests:   2.573 seconds
 ```

-In short, OpenResty's Lua solution is our baseline.
+In short, OpenResty's Lua solution is our baseline, followed closely by LWS.
 Apache with PUC Lua takes **2× as long**.
 FastCGI takes **6.5× as long** and uWSGI's WSAPI prototcol takes **6× as long**.
 Since our Lua program is so small and simple, it makes no difference whether we use Lua 5.1, Lua 5.4 or LuaJIT.

 The overheads we're really testing here have to do with the protocol being used to serialize commands sent to Lua:

-- **1×**: OpenResty - no serialization protocol - fastest by far
+- **1×**: OpenResty - no serialization protocol - fastest
+- **1×**: LWS - no serialization protocol - runner up
 - **2×**: Apache – no serialization protocol
-- **6×**: WSAPI protocol
+- **6×**: uWSGI - with WSAPI protocol
-- **6.5×**: FastCGI protocol
+- **7×**: FastCGI protocol

+**Notes:**

+1. I have tuned each benchmark to issue the number of **concurrent requests** that is optimal for that specific toolchain (around 25).
+This is unrealistic since it runs each toolchain at its sweet spot.
+2. The two fastest solutions can handle **1000 concurrent requests** without any failures.
+Apache can only 30, and the others 100.
-**Note:** It's possible that there is a way to double the speed of my FastCGI and WSAPI benchmarks, because my CPU load is only about 50% of each core (using htop) when I run those tests, whereas OpenResty and Apache tests use 100% of every core.
+3. It's possible that there is a way to double the speed of my FastCGI and WSAPI benchmarks, because my CPU load is only about 50% of each core (using htop) when I run those tests, whereas OpenResty and Apache tests use 100% of every core.
 I don't know why NGINX doesn't parallel those up sufficiently to use 100% CPU.
 There may be a better server config, but I've tried various ones and I can't find it.

 ## Troubleshooting